csparks113/Morse-Code-App/docs/refactor-notes.md

 - Synced the living spec architecture/details with the current bridgeless runtime so cross-platform contributors have an accurate map.

 ## Next Steps

-- Finish wiring the Android dispatcher so native callbacks drive flash/haptic/torch end-to-end (respect brightness percentages, ensure torch clean-up, keep JS telemetry-only), then mirror the bridge on iOS when hardware is available.
+- Surface the `nativeFlashAvailable` signal inside the developer console diagnostics so we can see overlay status/fallback counts without digging through logcat.
-- Harden the Kotlin helper against missing hardware, expose brightness hooks, and confirm JS fallbacks remain safe when native actuation succeeds or fails.
+- Sanity-check the new analyzer availability/fallback output on fresh Play Pattern captures before we declare the overlay path production-ready.
-- Capture new Play Pattern sweeps at 10/20/30 WPM (torch still disabled) to confirm <20 ms audio->flash/haptic and review dispatch-phase coverage in the analyzer.
+- Capture fresh Play Pattern sweeps at 10/20/30 WPM (torch still disabled), verify `<20 ms` audio->flash/haptic, confirm the `nativeFlashAvailable`/`nativeHandled` coverage, then decide when to re-enable Torch Mode plus SOS/receive validations.
-- Re-enable torch and SOS/receive sweeps once the native dispatcher holds, archive the new baselines, and document the steady-state workflow for native-driven outputs.
+- Mirror the overlay dispatcher on iOS (UIView mount + brightness hook) once Android stabilises so cross-platform behaviour and telemetry stay aligned.
 ### Deferred: Outputs Testing

 - Extend the freeform sweeps to high-WPM stress cases and confirm the relaxed classifiers still hold; log any misreads or latency drifts in `docs/outputs-investigation.md`.